Pointer lag

 * **Sampling rates:** How frequently the action takes place in the system.
 In the context of drawing tablets, the two most common rates we discuss are:

-* display refresh rate.
+* Display refresh rate.

 ## Specific contributors